nagapremika/springboot-muzix/README.md

 # springboot-muzix

-3. Add an endpoint to search trackByName.
-Understand @Query and parameter passing to
+In this branch,

-@Query
+ An endpoint to search trackByName is added. @Query annotation is used